Mees-Molenaar/colloquium/README.md

-# Colloquium: Investigating of sirtuins with novel computational techniques
+# Colloquium: Investigating sirtuins with novel computational techniques

 This is a project for my master study LST.